Italian traditional food organic, rustic, home cooking recipes

 Risotto Bolognese is simply delightful

 Risotto Bolognese is an aromatic and delicious rice dish.
 It is made with chicken livers and mushrooms.
 Each kind of risotto takes its name from the town or area in Italy from which it originated.
-The secret of a good risotto is to use a thick grain rice (Italian arborio rice) and well-flavoured chicken or veal stock.
+The secret of a good risotto bolognese is to use a thick grain rice (Italian arborio rice) and well-flavoured chicken or veal stock.
 Why not give this recipe for Risotto Bolognese a try?

 Serves: 4